Aron Mehzion

-Aron Mehzion (Asmara, 1970) is an Eritrean artist with German citizenship.
-Lives and works in Düsseldorf.
+Aron Mehzion (Asmara, 1970), is an Eritrean-born visual artist and sculptor.
+He has German citizenship and lives in Düsseldorf.

 Life and works

-Mehzion left his hometown at the age of five, after his father died.
-Together with his mother, a skilled model maker, and his three brothers, he fled to Germany through Sudan, Egypt and Italy.
+Mehzion left his hometown at the age of five, after his father Amahazion Tekeste, a successful businessman, was murdered by the Derg regime in 1975.
+Together with his mother Gabriella Woldu, a skilled model maker, his brother Amanuel, and two sisters Eden and Saba he fled to Germany through Sudan, Egypt and Italy.
 After graduating from the Geschwister-Scholl-Gymnasium in Düsseldorf, he studied at the Kunstakademie Düsseldorf from 1993 to 2000.
 He was a pupil of Michael Buthe, Jannis Kounellis and Gerhard Merz.